 Approximately 16,000 Civil War soldiers are buried at Arlington National Cemetery.
 In 1914, a Confederate Memorial was added to section 16 where 482 Confederate Army troops are buried.

 In June 1863, the U.S. government established a Freedman’s Village for African Americans on a portion of the Arlington estate.
-The village consisted of slaves who were freed by advancing Union forces (referred to as “Contrabands”) or those who had escaped from nearby Virginia and Maryland plantations.
+The village consisted of enslaved people who were freed by advancing Union forces (referred to as “Contrabands”) or those who had escaped from nearby Virginia and Maryland plantations.

-At its height, roughly 1,100 former slaves lived in the village.
+At its height, roughly 1,100 former enslaved people lived in the village.
 Some were employed in government jobs on the estate or on nearby farms growing food for the Union Army.

 Freedman’s Village was a bustling town with homes, churches, stores, a hospital and a school for nearly 30 years.
 The federal government closed down Freedman’s Village in 1900 to make room for more burial plots.